-Getting into a polyamorous relationship requires some serious consideration.
+Getting into this type of relationship requires some serious consideration.
 Here are some benefits of polyamorous relationships:

 Most people in monogamous relationships reminisce about when they fell in love with their partner.
 A newly formed relationship’s spark and energy tend to fade as the relationship matures.
 However, since people in polyamorous relationships have multiple partners, they experience this ‘new relationship energy’ more often.

-Polyamory does away with boredom that is common in monogamous relationships and marriages.
+Polyamory does away with boredom which is common in monogamous relationships and marriages.
 Having diversity makes relationships exciting.

 - Sexual satisfaction